nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-faq.md

 3.x | HF43 | HF33 | HF12 | HF0
 4.x | HF47 | HF39 | HF22 | HF0

+## What Actions Trigger a Synchronization?

+### Server Actions

+Server side actions are all reflected locally (rename, move, delete, permissions change).

+### Local Actions

+Those local actions will trigger a synchronization with the server:

+- file/folder rename;
+- file/folder move;
+- file/folder delete.

+Note that changes on file metadata at the OS level (like date modification) that do not alter the file integrity (e.g.: its digest has not changed) will **not** trigger the synchronization.

 ## How to Configure the Synchronization Delay

 Since the version `1.3.1216` of Nuxeo Drive client, the synchronization delay is 30 seconds (5 seconds in the previous releases).
 There are three ways to change this value: